elifberkman/openai-projects/README.md

 # Projects

 ### 1. Natural Language to SQL
 The Natural Language to SQL project uses OpenAI's GPT-3 model to convert natural language into a SQL query.
-The project folder contains a Python scripts (db_utils.py, main.py, openai_utils.py) and a sample jupyter notebook file (NLP-to-SQL.ipynb).
+The project folder contains Python scripts (db_utils.py, main.py, openai_utils.py) and a sample jupyter notebook file (NLP-to-SQL.ipynb).

 ### 2. Automatic Exam Creator
 The Automatic Exam Creator project uses OpenAI's GPT-3 model to automatically create a quiz and solution guide for teachers.
-The project folder contains a Python script and a sample input file.
+The project folder contains Python scripts (exam-simulator.py, main.py, teacher.py, test_creator.py) and a sample jupyter notebook file (auto-exam-creator.ipynb).

 ### 3. Automatic Recipe Creator
 The Automatic Recipe Creator project uses OpenAI's DALLE model to generate recipes and food pictures automatically from an ingredient list.
 The project folder contains a Python script and a sample input file.